 the morning of the market unless it is an emergency!

 Vendors are also responsible for notifying the Market Manger when they plan to

 begin selling for the season.
-There is a calendar on the back of the
+There is a space on the

 during the season, if you know them.
-This allows us to collect extra vendor fees
+This allows others the opportunity to fill

 AGRICULTURAL VENDORS: All produce must be grown by the vendor within